Skip to main content

 What Is Teaching Technology?

-Interactive In-Classroom Tools
+Interactive In-classroom Tools

 Gone are the days of clunky document projectors and piles of paper.
-Todays teachers have technology that enables them to share computer screens, presentations, mobile applications, and interactive documents.
+Today’s teachers have technology that enables them to share computer screens, presentations, mobile applications and interactive documents.

-SMART technology allows teachers to use interactive whiteboards to project images, draw on those images and store lessons for later review.
-While this technology is fun and exciting, teachers are unlikely to use it if they do not have adequate training and support.
+While this technology is fun, exciting and enriching, teachers are unlikely to use it if they do not have adequate training and support.
 Educators equipped to use teaching technology are crucial for offering the advice, support and training needed for other faculty members to understand and take advantage of it.

 Individual Devices